Economy of the British Empire: History

-After the defeat of France in the Revolutionary and Napoleonic Wars (1792–1815), the British Empire emerged as the principal naval and imperial power of the 19th century.
+Soon after the defeat of France in the Revolutionary and Napoleonic Wars (1792–1815), the British Empire emerged as the principal naval and imperial power of the 19th century.
 Unchallenged at sea, British dominance was later described as Pax Britannica ("British Peace"), a period of relative peace in Europe and the world (1815–1914) during which the British Empire became the global hegemon and adopted the role of global policeman.
-In the early 19th century, the Industrial Revolution began to transform Britain; by the time of the Great Exhibition in 1851 the country was described as the "workshop of the world".
+It was the foremost economic power for the majority of the 19th century, a position supported by its agricultural prosperity, its role as a dominant trading nation, the ability to profit economically from its colonial possessions through trade, a massive industrial capacity, significant technological achievements, and the rise of 19th-century London as the world's leading financial centre.